 New Tools to Characterize Geotechnical Site Conditions

 October 1, 2020.
-Link to session recording.
+Link to webinar recording.
 Link to presentation

 This session discussed the FHWA’s Every Day Counts (EDC)-5 effort known as the “A-GaME”, which is establishing a new standard for enhanced site characterization.
 Site characterization plans are required for all MassDOT construction projects, regardless of design status, project type, or project scope.
 Effective site characterization is critical for recognizing potential problems that may affect design and construction and for ensuring safe, well-performing and cost effective projects.